outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 To maximise our chances of success we need to:
 - Remove the barriers to application and make everyone feel welcome.
+- Be mindful of any gender or elitist language in our hiring communications.
 - Be respectful of the applicant's time and energy and keep our processes as light and kind as possible.
 - Ensure our process really checks for what matters to perform the role and we are not just copying and pasting code tests to be elitist.
 - Get to know people as a whole human being and allow for great conversations with them.